Fibonacci-/Helpdesk-Solarwinds/README.md

 https://play.google.com/store/apps/details?id=com.helwigdev.helpdesk

+I try to release any new bugfixes or features within a week of the relevant commit.
+This depends on how much time I have to work on the project and whether a large feature is in progress.

-Otherwise, you can always clone this repository via IntelliJ and build an APK manually.
+Otherwise, you can always clone this repository via Android Studio and build an APK manually.

 ## Contributing